 At OJP, all of the grant-making components are in some way involved in weakening the link between substance abuse and crime.
 They are involved in many collaborative efforts to address this problem, as it affects areas ranging from housing and work life to families and health.
 Examples of these collaborations can be found in the OJP programs listed below.

-- Drug Court Discretionary Grant Program
+- Adult Drug Court and Veterans Treatment Court Discretionary Grant Program

 - Justice and Mental Health Collaboration Program (JMHCP)

 - Residential Substance Abuse Treatment for State Prisoners (RSAT) Program

 You can report the sale of drugs on the Internet or emails advertising the sale of drugs to the following agencies:

 - Drug Enforcement Administration (DEA) Diversion Control Division